 SCHUFA stands for Schutzgemeinschaft für allgemeine Kreditsicherung (General credit protection agency), and the SCHUFA Holding AG (the biggest private credit tracking agency in Germany) tracks and rates your payment behavior and issues the report.

-So if someone, like your landlord or bank, asks you to provide a SCHUFA record, they check how trustworthy you are to pay your bills on time.
+So if someone, like your landlord or bank, asks you to provide a SCHUFA record, they check how trustworthy you are in paying your bills on time.
 This report shows all companies you have purchased from who previously enquired about your solvency with the SCHUFA.

 You automatically start your SCHUFA record by registering your address, opening a bank account, getting internet for your flat, or getting a mobile phone contract.
 The providers inquire with the SCHUFA each time before accepting you as a customer and thus leave a record.